Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 She went to Vìzrav Còcalnòc first.

-The merchant's widow lived in a comfortable house on the edge of Merchant City—not as grand as the Còcalnòc estates, but respectable enough for a woman who'd married well and outlived well.
-Vàscalìn arrived at dusk, when the streets were busy enough that a Warden's presence wouldn't be remarkable.

-Vìzrav answered the door herself—sixty-three, grey-haired, with the sharp eyes of a woman who'd spent forty years watching her husband's business from positions of official powerlessness.
+The merchant's widow answered the door herself—sixty-two, grey-haired, with the sharp eyes of a woman who'd spent decades watching her husband's business from positions of official powerlessness.

 "Òràhd Vàscalìn."
 No surprise in her voice.
 She'd been expecting this visit.
 "Come to threaten me?"